 Our Tips for Brides Planning a 2019 Wedding

-The bridesmaids can help the bride with various parts of the wedding planning, and may be asked to help with specific tasks depending on their individual skills and talents.
-You will also be expected to go AW Bridesmaid Dresses UK shopping with the bride.
-Make sure you establish with the bride too who will pay for the dresses, and any extras such as accessories and hair and makeup.
-Traditionally the bride pays for what she wants the bridesmaids to have, but this isn’t always the case so make sure everyone’s on the same page to avoid any awkwardness.
+The bridesmaids can help the bride with various parts of the wedding planning and may be asked to help with specific tasks depending on their individual skills and talents.
+You will also be expected to go bridesmaid dress shopping with the bride.
+Ensure you establish with the bride too who will pay for the dresses and any extras such as accessories and hair and makeup.
+Traditionally the bride pays for what she wants the bridesmaids to have, but this isn’t always the case, so make sure everyone’s on the same page to avoid any awkwardness.
 Be prepared to help with any wedding planning tasks.
 This can include sorting RSVPs and categorising menu choices once the invitations have been sent out.

 We love IKEA for this.
-Many of their products make beautiful centrepieces just as they are.
+So many of their products make beautiful centrepieces just as they are.
 These wedding decorations certainly aren’t going to break the bank.
-If you want to go a step further, there are lots of simple ways to customise your purchases.
+However, if you want to go a step further, there are many simple ways to customise your purchases.
 A bit of spray paint and cheap additions can help cater these low-cost decor items to your theme perfectly.

-I don’t know about you, but I absolutely adore AW Wedding Tiaras.
+I don’t know about you, but I absolutely adore wedding tiaras.
 I think they look absolutely stunning on every bride.
 They always look way more expensive than they actually are too.
-Even if you don’t think one would suit you, I urge you to try at least one on.
+Even if you don’t believe one would suit you, I urge you to try at least one on.
 You may be surprised!

 Real flowers can cost an absolute fortune.
-If you’re looking for ways to cut costs on your wedding decor, why not try fake ones?
-The benefits of artificial flowers really are endless: they’re cheap, easy, and their stamens won’t cause any pesky stains.
-Why not give them a go today?
+So if you’re looking for ways to cut costs on your wedding decor, why not try fake ones?
+The benefits of artificial flowers are endless: they’re cheap, easy, and their stamens won’t cause any pesky stains.
+So why not give them a go today?
 If you’re feeling brave, you can also try your hand at making your own confetti.
 There are many guides available online about how to do just this.

 Finally, it’s true to say that without a venue, not much else can happen!
-So our advice to you would be to leave all of the other decisions that need to be made (for now!), and focus on finding the venue of your dreams.
+So our advice to you would be to leave all of the other decisions that need to be made (for now!) and focus on finding the venue of your dreams.
 Many of the most popular wedding venues get booked up months or years in advance, all the more reason to make choosing a venue your priority.
-And if you find that your preferred date isn’t available, don’t be afraid to consider other options such as Sundays or even a weekday which are becoming more and more popular due to the saving that can be made in venue hire fees.
+And if you find that your preferred date isn’t available, don’t be afraid to consider other options such as Sundays or even a weekday which is becoming more and more popular due to the saving you can make in venue hire fees.